abdulapopoola/Stream/README.md

 # Stream
-Implementation of the functional programming streams concept in JS
+Implementation of the functional programming streams concept in JS.

+Should include tutorials and samples.